dask/dask/docs/source/shared.rst

 Policy
 ------

-The asynchronous scheduler maintains indexed data structures showing which tasks depend on which data, what data is available, what data is waiting on what tasks to complete before it can be released, and what tasks are currently running.
+The asynchronous scheduler maintains indexed data structures that show which tasks depend on which data, what data is available, and what data is waiting on what tasks to complete before it can be released, and what tasks are currently running.
 It can update these in constant time relative to the number of total and available tasks.
 These indexed structures make the dask async scheduler